Anjiprat/pacmann-gudangpmi/README.md

 | df_item_sort.csv  | Manually categorized item names.
 A key dataset to be merged with the warehouse dataset.         |
 | df_covid_merged.csv  | The final covid-19 cases dataset used for the Tableau dashboard        |

-# File available upon requests
+# Files available upon requests
 The table below are for files that are crucial in the reproduction of this dashboard, buat which are confidential.
 They may be made available upon contact.

 | File      | Description |